 Rice is the most digestible of all grains and is known to be low in allergy risk and so is found in many "hypo-allergenic" pet foods.
 Rice is rich in unsaturated fatty acids and B Vitamins.

 Rosemary is used in pet foods as a preservative as it is a natural antioxidant.

 Seaweed is a great source of iodine and minerals

 Soybeans are widely used in dog foods as a protein source, However, Soy is commonly known as a cause of food allergies in dogs.

-Sweet potatoes are generally regarded as a very high quality carbohydrate source (recent studies have shown that sweet potatoes might actually be beneficial for diabetics since they can help to stabilize blood sugar levels and lower insulin resistance).
+Sweet potatoes are generally regarded as a very high quality carbohydrate source high in B vitamin and vitamin C (recent studies have shown that sweet potatoes might actually be beneficial for diabetics since they can help to stabilize blood sugar levels and lower insulin resistance).

 Tocopherols (vitamin E) are a naturally occuring antioxidant which is used to preserve pet foods.
 Tocopherols are often made from edible vegetables oils.
 The use of Tocopherols in a dog food is a good indication of a better dog food.

 Vegetable protein extracts Official definition: All products of vegetable origin in which the proteins have been concentrated by an adequate process to contain at least 50% crude protein, as related to the dry matter, and which may be restructured or textured.